mymatt/Technical-Test/TEST2.md

 **View Response from /version endpoint**
 ![Image /version](https://github.com/mymatt/Technical-Test/blob/master/images/Rest2.png)

-## Testing - Golang Linting
-- golint is installed and run during the first travis stage to provide linting of our golang file

-## Testing - Golang Unit Testing
-- The unit tests for each endpoint test for a http status of **200 OK**
-- We use unmarshal to parse the JSON response according to a struct that matches the expected JSON structure
-- We can then extract the version, description and lastcommitsha data
-- The unit tests then attempt to match test strings for the expected values

 ## Version Endpoint
 - The /version endpoint returns "description" & "version" from a metadata.json file using jq (pre-installed on travis VM's)
 - During the docker build stage of the Travis pipeline we pass the jq outputs to the docker build process as arguments